 The successful execution of the workflows can be alerted by email, and reports, if present, can be sent attached in various formats.

-A workflow execution on KNIME WebPortal consists of one or more pages or wizard steps, where a user gets guided through the process.
-Each page or step corresponds to the composite view of a component in the workflow.
+You can create workflows to execute on KNIME WebPortal as Data Apps.
+A workflow execution on KNIME WebPortal consists of one or more pages, where a user gets guided through the process.
+Each page corresponds to the composite view of a component in the workflow.
 For a more comprehensive explanation about components, please refer to the KNIME Components Guide.